-1 OJ C, , p. .
+6 OJC, , p. .

-OJ C, , p. .
+7 OJ C , , p. .

-3 OJ C, , p. .
+8 OJ C , , p. .

-- (2) The European Council conclusions of 23-24 October 2014 stated that the target should be delivered collectively by the Union in the most cost-effective manner possible, with the reductions in the Union emissions trading system ("EU ETS") laid down in Directive 2003/87/EC of the European Parliament and of the Council 4 and non-ETS sectors amounting to 43% and 30% by 2030 compared to 2005 respectively [...].
+(2) The European Council conclusions of 23-24 October 2014 stated that the target should be delivered collectively by the Union in the most cost-effective manner possible, with the reductions in the Union emissions trading system ("EU ETS") laid down in Directive 2003/87/EC of the European Parliament and of the Council 9 and non-ETS sectors amounting to 43% and 30% by 2030 compared to 2005 respectively [...].
 All sectors of the economy should contribute to achieving these emission reductions, and all Member States should participate in this effort, balancing considerations of fairness and solidarity.
-The methodology to set the national reduction targets for the non-ETS sectors, with all the elements applied in Decision No 406/2009/EC of the European Parliament and of the Council5, should be continued until 2030 with efforts distributed on the basis of relative Gross Domestic Product (GDP) per capita.
+The methodology to set the national reduction targets for the non-ETS sectors, with all the elements applied in Decision No 406/2009/EC of the European Parliament and of the Council10, should be continued until 2030 with efforts distributed on the basis of relative Gross Domestic Product (GDP) per capita.
+All Member States will contribute to the overall EU reduction in 2030 with the targets spanning from 0% to -40% compared to 2005.
 National targets within the group of Member States with a GDP per capita above the Union average should be relatively adjusted to reflect cost-effectiveness in a fair and balanced manner.
-Achieving these greenhouse gas emission reductions should boost efficiency and innovation in the European economy and in particular should promote improvements, notably in buildings, agriculture, waste management and transport, in so far as they fall under the scope of this Regulation. - This Regulation also implements contributions of the Union under the Paris Agreement6 adopted under the United Nations Framework Convention on Climate Change ("UNFCCC") which was ratified on behalf of the Union on 5 October 2016 in accordance with Council Decision (EU) 2016/18417.
-The [...] commitment of the Union to economy-wide emission reductions is contained in the intended nationally determined contribution [...] submitted in view of the Paris Agreement by the Union and its Member States to the Secretariat of the UNFCCC on 6 March 2015.
-The Paris Agreement entered into force on 4 November 2016 and replaces the approach taken under the 1997 Kyoto Protocol which will not be continued beyond 2020.
+Achieving these greenhouse gas emission reductions should boost efficiency and innovation in the European economy and in particular should promote improvements, notably in buildings, agriculture, waste management and transport, in so far as they fall under the scope of this Regulation.